 Photography: Please do not use a flash in the theater as it is a safety risk.

 Video: You are welcome to videotape your performance, provided that your camera is battery powered.
 If you wish to use a tripod, you must set up in the balcony right before the particular performance.
 Please do not block the view of other spectators.

 Lunch: The lunch period is approximately 45 minutes.
 If we are running behind, however, we make it up here.
-For this reason, bringing your own lunch is the best thing; we’ll have sodas for sale.
+You'll eat with your buddy school.
+Bring your own lunches.
+We’ll have sodas for sale.
 We strongly encourage you to put all the students’ lunches together in one box.
 There will be folding chairs and trash cans in the Exhibition Hall, as well as a place to leave your lunch at the beginning of the day.
 No food, drink, or gum should enter the Elizabethan Theatre.

-Awards: There will be three professional commentators on each Festival day whose job it is to praise good work wherever they see it.
-They will give awards for excellence in acting, ensemble sensibility, demonstrated understanding, diction, movement, energy, and so on.
+Awards: There will be two professional commentators on each Festival day whose job it is to praise good work wherever they see it and offer encouraging and constructive feedback to every school.
+They will give awards for excellence in all areas.
 Both the commentators and the Library want to see people having fun, people learning about themselves and Shakespeare—not people in cutthroat rivalry.
 Each school will go home with several awards—but no one person or group ever “wins” the Festival.
 We are each other’s fans, not rivals.